Team-1280/electrical-book/content/_index.md

 When reading the book section, make sure to follow any links to things you haven't yet learned of - if it's linked to a page, it's expected that you've familiarized yourself with it.
 {{< /hint >}}

+[This guide](/electrical-book/docs/devboards) will  provide you information on giving your hobbies a brain and teaching you the basics to power your projects and tools to power it.
+Certain applications with more intesive applications might need to be fueled by a stronger [Arm](/electrical-book/docs/sbc).
+These will power the frequencies in the wires but for FRC you'll only be using the [RoboRio](/electrical-book/docs/modules/roborio.md).

 See [Making an FRC Electrical Board](docs/structure) for a start-to-finish guide.

 See [Electrical Reference](docs/reference) for a full reference of every part that you should encounter in a typical FRC electrical system.

 See [Tools](docs/tools) for information on how to use certain tools and properly use the tools

-see [DevBoards](docs/devboards) for information on development board manufactures and their pros and cons
+See [DevBoards](docs/devboards) for information on development board manufactures and their pros and cons

 See [SBC](docs/sbc) for information on single board computers that might pose a use in your day to day projects